brannerchinese/rc_study_plans/os_installation_and_configuration/os_xorg-server_upgrade_problem.md

-I am running Debian "stretch" in a chroot, populated via Crouton, on a Chromebook.
+I am running Debian release 9.0 "stretch" in a chroot, populated via Crouton, on a Chromebook.
 Debian has been loading satisfactorily, and I have been using the Maté desktop without obvious problems.

 After a recent upgrade of `xorg` and `xorg-server` I find the Maté desktop no longer loads.